Skip to content

 Instead of receiving warmth, it tries to generate it.
 But creatures cannot sustain that.
 They are not the fire.
 They are lit by the fire.

 So pride becomes the engine of distance.
 It is the original turn.
 Lucifer's turn.
-Every other sin is a variation on the same movement: I will be my own source.
+The framework reads every other sin as a variation on the same movement: I will be my own source.

 Why do people seek transcendence?